The best car insurance incentives and freebies

 Loyalty card points and discounts

-Supermarkets like Tesco, Sainsbury’s and Marks & Spencer currently have promotions that target loyalty cardholders with promises of points and discounts.
+Supermarket banks like Tesco and Sainsbury’s currently have promotions that target loyalty cardholders with promises of points and discounts.

 Tesco will offer Clubcard holders a guaranteed discount on their insurance, but doesn’t state how big this could be, so double check if your quote can be beaten.
-But even if you can’t make a saving on your policy you can bag 100 clubcard points just by letting Tesco know when your insurance is due for renewal.
+But even if you can’t make a saving on your policy you can bag 100 Clubcard points just by letting Tesco know when your insurance is due for renewal before 5th May 2015.

-Elsewhere Sainsbury’s offers up to a third off to those with a Nectar card and who purchase before 3rd June 2013.
-Plus you get the chance to earn double Nectar points for up to two years (if you choose to renew your policy) on Sainsbury’s shopping and fuel.
-But according to the Sainsbury's website only 10% of Nectar card holders who take out a policy achieve the maximum discount.
+Elsewhere Sainsbury’s offers up to a third off to those with a Nectar card.
+Plus you get the chance to earn double Nectar points for up to two years (if you choose to renew your policy) on Sainsbury’s shopping and fuel with its Premium Cover.

 Is a freebie worth it?

-If you’re a fan of shoes, like going to the movies, want to save money on the running costs or enjoy earning cashback then there is deal sweetener out there for you.
+If you want to save money on running costs, could do with a voucher or enjoy earning cashback then there is deal sweetener out there for you.

 But no matter how good the offer may sound it is important to purchase the best level of protection for your needs at the best price.